Skip to main content

 Solution.

-We are given the angular speed is ω=25 revolutions per minute.
+We are given that the angular speed is ω=25 revolutions per minute.
 To convert our angular speed to radians per minute, we use the fact that one revolution is 2π radians to get

-Thus the hoe uli is moving at an angular speed of 50π radians per second.
+Thus the hoe uli is moving at an angular speed of 50π radians per minute.

 (b)